snap-stanford/snap-python/doc/source/reference/GetEdgesInOut.rst

 GetEdgesInOut
 '''''''''''''

-.. function:: GetEdgesInOut (Graph, NIdV)
+.. function:: GetEdgesInOut (NIdV)

-Returns the number of reciprocal edges between the nodes in *NIdV* and the number of edges between the nodes in *NIdV* and the rest of the graph.
+A graph method that returns the number of reciprocal edges between the nodes in *NIdV* and the number of edges between the nodes in *NIdV* and the rest of the graph.

 Parameters:

-- *Graph*: graph (input)
-    A Snap.py graph or a network.

-- *NIdV*: :class:`TIntV`, a vector of ints (input)
-    A vector of node IDs.
+- *NIdV*: Python list or :class:`TIntV`, a vector of ints A vector of node ids.

 Return value: